-Prior to 2021, the Department of Transportation required that Allegiant, as well as all other airlines, allow emotional support animals on planes with the necessary documentation.
+Before 2021, the Department of Transportation required that Allegiant and all other airlines allow emotional support animals on planes with the necessary documentation.
 However, the DOT stopped requiring airlines to allow ESAs on flights as of Jan.
 11th, 2021.
-Instead, it gave airlines the choice of whether they would allow ESAs or not.
+Instead, it gave airlines the choice of whether they would enable ESAs or not.
 In response, the Allegiant emotional support animal policy was rescinded, and the airline no longer gives ESAs a status similar to that afforded to service animals.

 Per federal regulations, airlines are still required to allow psychiatric service dogs to fly in cabins as long as they comply with the Allegiant service dog policy and have the necessary documentation.
-Most importantly, you have to fill out a form provided by the Department of Transportation, but the documentation also includes an official PSD letter from a licensed therapist that you can receive from Pettable.
+Most importantly, you must fill out the Department of Transportation form.
+Still, the documentation includes an official PSD letter from a licensed therapist that you can receive from Pettable.